ninap41/Cplusplus-SDL2-Starter-For-Game-Development/README.md

-This is a super simple guide to get SDL2 installed and linked into your project so you can get to the fun stuff (game development) quickly.
+Below is a simple guide to how this project was made.
+It goes step by step to get SDL library linked into your project so you can get to the fun stuff (game development) quickly.
+I made this primarily because most C++ SDL2 configuration videos on youtube were for Xcode.
+Comments were riddled with complaints about SDL library not being read on #include.
+Coming from a JS background, I dislike Xcode and prefer VSCode, so I wanted a repo to exist for people to just clone this, compile code simply, and start playing around with game development.

 ## SETUP